 Over one floor.
 One bedroom: 1 x double bed.
 Shower room with shower.
 Kitchen with two steps down to dining / sun room with multi fuel burner.
 Cloakroom with basin and WC.
 Sitting room with TV and balcony.

-Electric central heating with multi fuel burner in dining room.
+Solid fuel central heating from multi fuel burner in dining room.
 Electric oven and hob.
 TV.
-Fuel, power and starter pack for fire inc. in rent.
+Solid fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for one car.
 Enclosed garden with mixture of lawn, steps and paved areas on a gentle slope.
 Up to two pets welcome.
 Sorry no smoking.
 Shop, pub and beach 10 mins. walk.
 Note: due to the nature of this property there are height restrictions - 147cm at lowest point.

 About the location